 Journalism Guidelines

-The brief description below explains our approaches to supporting journalism and the types of projects we seek to fund as part of the Journalism program's 2021-2025 strategy.
-For any questions you may have about our work or to inquire about applying for funding, please feel free to reach out to [email protected]
+The brief description below explains our approaches to supporting journalism and the types of projects we seek to fund as part of our 2021-2025 strategy.
+For any questions you may have about our work or to inquire about applying for funding, please feel free to reach out to [email protected].

 OUR APPROACH